rust-lang/rust-wiki-backup/Doc-building-for-android.md

 These are preliminary build instructions for Android.
 Note that ARM and Android integration are still very early and incomplete.
-Some [features](https://github.com/mozilla/rust/issues?labels=A-android&page=1&state=open) do not work yet, and as such this information is for hackers that want to work on the ARM port.
-It is strongly recommended to use the Rust 'incoming' branch (not any released version).
+Some [features](https://github.com/mozilla/rust/issues?labels=A-android&page=1&state=open) do not work yet, and as such this information is primarily for hackers that want to work on the ARM port.

 1. setup android ndk standalone tool chain with platform=14 option